logo

 Craps Terms to Know Before Playing in a Live Dealer Format image

 Craps is one of the most player-friendly live online casino games.
 It’s straightforward to play, and the even-money bets give players almost a 50% chance of winning.
 But it’s a mere fallacy to think that you can become a successful live craps player without understanding the phrases and terminologies in this table game.
-In light of that, this article discusses the glossary of craps terms and lingos to master before playing.
+In light of that, this article discusses the glossary of craps terms and lingo to master before playing.
 Get your notebook ready!

-Various Terms Used in Online Live Craps
+Mastering the Lingo: Key Terms in Online Live Craps for Ghanaian Players

 TermExplanation